Programme - day two 2024

 In this round table presentation, we will delve into the innovative Weather Barrier product by Road Science, designed to enhance the curing process of bitumen emulsions under challenging weather conditions.
 Weather Barrier significantly improves productivity by extending sealing windows and seasons, enabling effective chip sealing even in colder temperatures and high humidity.
 This presentation will highlight the product’s benefits, including better chip retention, reducing environmental risk and increased efficiency in sealing operations.

-Nik Vishwanath – Road Science
+Nik Vishwanath product manager - new business, Road Science

 CHANGES TO STATE HIGHWAY MAINTENANCE: Q&A AND EXTENDED DISCUSSION